alebondarenko/WSDM-20/README.md

 --max_seq_length 128 --train_batch_size 32 --learning_rate 2e-5 --num_train_epochs 3.0 --output_dir path_to_model --models/finetuned_bert_model

 With:
 --data_dir The path to the input data.
-Again, please name the files in the input data train-binary.tsv and test-binary.tsv.
+Again, please name the files in the input data `train-binary.tsv` and `test-binary.tsv`.

 --output_dir this is where you have to put in the model and config file.

 After running, the output should also already be created in the output directory.